galvao/PHPToolkit/README.md

 ToDo
 ----

 - Include an autoloader, and therefore check if the namespaces need to change (changing them is probably needed).
+This will also result in justifying the "use" keyword =)